-Marcin was impressed by book he was reading and wanted to note down the main ideas for himself and share them with others.
+Marcin was impressed by the book he was reading and wanted to note down the main ideas for himself and share them with others.

 One reason so few of us achieve what we truly want is that we never direct our focus; we never concentrate our power.
 Most people dabble their way through life, never deciding to master anything in particular.
 Tony Robbins

 When I attended TEDx Warsaw conference, I noticed there a guy drawing simple pictures of every talk.
-They call it a scribing and it’s another great way to visualize ideas:
+They call it scribing and it’s another great way to visualize ideas: